alexanderlange53/BEKKs/README.md

 ![](man/figures/est_vola.png)

-The estimated conditional covariances can be used, e.g. for risk management to calculate the 99% level VaR according to the Basel regulations.
+The estimated conditional covariances can be used for risk management purposes, for example, to calculate VaR at the 99% level in accordance with Basel regulations.

 ```r
 v1 <- VaR(m1)